 From Sonic Retro

-The Tiny Chao Garden (チャオのプチガーデン or Chao's Petit Garden) is a mini game available in Sonic Advance, Sonic Advance 2, Sonic Pinball Party, and downloadable to a Game Boy Advance via Sonic Adventure 2: Battle, Sonic Adventure DX, and Phantasy Star Online (Gamecube version).
-The 2 Games in 1: Sonic Advance & Sonic Pinball Party contains a separate Tiny Chao Garden for each game.
+The Tiny Chao Garden (チャオのプチガーデン or Chao no Petit Garden) is a mini game available in Sonic Advance, Sonic Advance 2, Sonic Pinball Party, and downloadable to a Game Boy Advance via Sonic Adventure 2: Battle, Sonic Adventure DX: Director's Cut, and Phantasy Star Online Episode I & II (GameCube version).
+The 2 Games in 1: Sonic Advance & Sonic Pinball Party compilation contains a separate Tiny Chao Garden for each game.

-Like the Chao Adventure minigame on consoles, Tiny Chao Garden allows you to take your Chao with you and raise it on your Gameboy.
-Your Chao does not age like it does in Sonic Adventure, so you have plenty of time to raise all of its stats to level 99.
-You must pause the game and select Save & Exit for progress in the Tiny Chao Garden to be recorded.
-Simply turning the system off will not save your progress.
+Like the Chao Adventure mini-game on consoles, Tiny Chao Garden allows the player to take their Chao with them and raise it on their Game Boy Advance.
+The Chao does not age like it does in Sonic Adventure, so the player has plenty of time to raise all of its stats to level 99.
+The player must pause the game and select Save & Exit for progress in the Tiny Chao Garden to be recorded.
+Simply turning the system off will not save progress.

-It should be noted that in Sonic Advance, deleting the main game's save file does not delete the Tiny Chao Garden, but once you do so, rings earned in the new game will not be transferred to the Tiny Chao Garden due to a glitch.
-Since this is the primary and easiest source of rings for the Tiny Chao Garden, it is highly recommended that you do NOT delete your save data in Sonic Advance.
+It should be noted that in Sonic Advance, deleting the main game's save file does not delete the Tiny Chao Garden, but once done so, Rings earned in the new game will not be transferred to the Tiny Chao Garden due to a glitch.
+Since this is the primary and easiest source of Rings for the Tiny Chao Garden, it is highly recommended that the player does NOT delete their save data in Sonic Advance.
 However, this doesn't happen in the Sonic Advance and Pinball Party Combo Pack version of Sonic Advance.

-You begin the game with a free normal Chao egg.
-To hatch it, simply leave it alone, or pet it by moving the cursor over it and pressing the button (hereafter "clicking") to speed up the process.
+The player begins the game with a free normal Chao egg.
+To hatch it, they should simply leave it alone, or pet it by moving the cursor over it and pressing the button (hereafter "clicking") to speed up the process.
 Neither method affects the Chao after it hatches.
 The hatched Chao comes with a default name; its name can be changed at any time without consequence by clicking on its name in the right panel.
 Below its name is its life stage.
-Chao do not age in the Tiny Chao Garden, so a newly hatched Chao will be in the Child stage if you never transfer it to another game.
-The other stages are Normal, Swim, Fly, Run, Power, or Chaos, as in Sonic Adventure 2: Battle and Sonic Adventure: DX.
+Chao do not age in the Tiny Chao Garden, so a newly hatched Chao will remain in the Child stage if the player never transfers it to another game.
+The other stages are Normal, Swim, Fly, Run, Power, or Chaos, as in Sonic Adventure 2: Battle and Sonic Adventure DX.

-The goal is to keep your Chao happy and healthy.
+The goal is to keep the Chao happy and healthy.
 Its happiness is gauged by the Mood bar in the right of the screen.
 Petting the Chao at the right times will raise its Mood stat by 1 bar.
 Occasionally, weeds grow in the garden.
-They affect your Chao's mood, so it's best to pluck them by clicking on them.
-Sometimes, your Chao will speak to you.
+They affect the Chao's mood, so it's best to pluck them by clicking on them.
+Sometimes, the Chao will speak to the player.
 What it says is usually influenced by its mood, but other than that is random.

 Its health is gauged by the Belly bar.
-You must feed the Chao fruit purchased from the store to keep it full.
+The player must feed the Chao fruit purchased from the store to keep it full.
 It will not eat anymore when full.
 Some foods will increase or decrease a Chao's mood.
 Both the Chao's health and happiness slowly decrease over time.
-If a Chao's mood and belly bars are empty for long enough, it will run away and you will lose it forever.
+If a Chao's mood and belly bars are empty for long enough, it will run away and will be lost forever.

-Below the Chao's Belly stat are other stats which are useful only if you plan on transferring them to another game.
+Below the Chao's Belly stat are other stats which are useful only if the player plans on transferring them to another game.
 They are Swim, Fly, Run, Power, and Stamina.
-The stats are effected by the fruits the Chao eats.
+The stats are affected by the fruits the Chao eats.
 Stats can be raised or lowered this way, but once they hit a new level, they cannot go down to the previous level.

-There are two minigames you can play to earn rings to spend on things in the store.
+There are two minigames that the player can play to earn Rings to spend on things in the store.
 To access them, click the first (white) GBA or the second (purple) GBA in the upper right corner.
-The white GBA minigame depends on your version; see the minigame section for details.
+The white GBA minigame depends on the player's version; see the minigame section for details.

-Finally on the bottom of the right panel is the number of rings you currently possess, which are earned from the main game or the minigames.
+Finally, on the bottom of the right panel is the number of Rings the player currently possesses, which are earned from the main game or the mini-games.

-By pressing the button, the store menu panel appears on the left of the screen where you can buy fruit, Chao eggs and toys using rings earned either in the main game, or in the various minigames.
+By pressing the button, the store menu panel appears on the left of the screen where the player can buy fruit, Chao eggs and toys using Rings earned either in the main game, or in the various mini-games.
 The fruit and eggs can be uploaded to Sonic Adventure 2: Battle and Sonic Adventure DX.
 The Tiny Chao Garden has special colored eggs, and is the only place to buy Normal Chao eggs, which are free.
 Press the button again to close the panel.

-Note that while you're allowed to transfer rings from the Tiny Chao Garden to Sonic Adventure 2: Battle or Sonic Adventure DX, you cannot transfer rings to the Tiny Chao Garden, so doing so is not recommended.
+Note that while the player is allowed to transfer Rings from the Tiny Chao Garden to Sonic Adventure 2: Battle or Sonic Adventure DX, they cannot transfer Rings to the Tiny Chao Garden, so doing so is not recommended.

 The different fruits one can buy at the store all have different effects on the Chao.
 They are summarized as follows:

-You are allowed to raise only one Chao at a time, however you can purchase a single Chao egg to keep in the garden to transfer to another game later.
-Between the last fruit and the toy slot in the store, a random egg is shown for sale whenever you boot up the game.
+The player is allowed to raise only one Chao at a time, however they can purchase a single Chao egg to keep in the garden to transfer to another game later.
+Between the last fruit and the toy slot in the store, a random egg is shown for sale whenever the Tiny Chao Garden is launched.
 The more expensive the egg, the rarer it is to appear in the store for purchase.

-The last slot in the store is a toy you can purchase for your Chao.
-Only one is shown; you must purchase them in order.
-Once you buy them, they remain in your garden forever.
+The last slot in the store is a toy the player can purchase for their Chao.
+Only one is shown; all of them must be purchased in order.
+Once they are bought, they remain in the garden forever.

 There are many games with a Tiny Chao Garden.
 Most vary in some way:

-Included in Sonic Advance, and downloadable via Sonic Adventure 2: Battle and Phantasy Star Online, the first version of Chao Garden includes basic Chao care.
+Included in Sonic Advance, and downloadable via Sonic Adventure 2: Battle and Phantasy Star Online Episode I & II, the first version of the Tiny Chao Garden includes basic Chao care.
 The PSO version has a title screen, much lighter backgrounds, and also comes with a Tails Chao.